Zoe6-tech/Meng_Balgos_Oka_Dynamic-Team-Page-/README.md

 # Dynamic Team Page "Meet The Team"

-## Discription
+## Description
-Introducing out team member.
+Introducing our team member.
-Each of member has photo on the first page.
+Each member has photo on the first page.
-In the each profile has name, education, workexparince, and so on.
+In the each profile has name, education, work experience, and so on.

 ## How to play
-1. Move your cursol to each member.
-You can see the person's name and "KNOW MORE" button which is bottom of the picture with white squire line.
+1. Move your cursor to each member.
+You can see the person's name and "KNOW MORE" button which is bottom of the picture with white border-line.
 2. Click "KNOW MORE" button, you can see their profile details.
-3. Click "X" mark which top right on the profile window.
-You can close the person's profile.
+3. Click "X" mark which on the top right of the profile window to close the person's profile.

 ### Applications
 Photoshop, Github